domecraft/Science-Formulas-Solver/README.md

 #**_Science-Formulas-Solver_**

-####This repository is a list of _python scripts_ that can be used in order to solve different formulas for you.
+####This repository is a list of programs that can be used in order to solve different formulas for you.
 ####I created this repository in order to learn more about python and the programming language.
 ####Feel free to fork this project and use the scripts for yourself if you want to.
 #####Here are the contributors: